mimersql/mimersql-rdb-migration/migrate/readme.md

 3. Create a databank where database objects will be stored.
 4. Create the Mimer SQL schema for the migrated Rdb database.
 5. Execute the translated SQL schema file using Mimer SQL.
-6. Run `dbanalyzer` on the created schema to optimize the database structure.
+6. Run `dbanalyzer` and apply the suggested changes on the created schema to optimize the database structure.
 7. Load each table that contains data.
 8. Update database statistics for the Mimer SQL database to ensure efficient query execution.